CollaborativeEconomics/monorepo/README.md

 ## Adding a chain

 1. Add the chain to `packages/database/src/prisma/schema.prisma` chain enum
-1. Add the chain to `packages/types/src/BlockchainTools.ts` (Chain, TokenTickerSymbol if relevant, ChainNames, and ChainSlugs)
+2. Add the chain to `packages/types/src/BlockchainTools.ts` (Chain, TokenTickerSymbol if relevant, ChainNames, and ChainSlugs)
-1. Add the chain to `packages/blockchain-tools/src/chains/chainConfig.ts` (entry + at least one network)
+3. Add the chain to `packages/blockchain-tools/src/chains/chainConfig.ts` (entry + at least one network)

 ## Using the blockchain tools

 For server-side blockchain interactions that require a wallet secret, use `${CHAIN_NAME}_WALLET_SECRET` from the .env.local file (e.g. `STELLAR_WALLET_SECRET` or `XRPL_WALLET_SECRET`).

+## Troublshooting
+### Package versions
+We use syncpack to keep package versions in sync.
+Some issues can arise if there are conflicts between package versions.
+For example:
+1. Typescript version mismatch can cause weird unresolvable type errors
+1. Jotai version mismatch can cause issues with state not being shared between components

+To list mismatches (dry run), run `npx syncpack list-mismatches` To fix mismatches (this will also install any missing packages), run `npx syncpack fix-mismatches`

+To help with this, avoid package versions like `*` or `latest`, and instead specify the version number.
+Sometimes `latest` seems to not be respected or universally installed.